valyd8chain/dockerized-harmony-node/README.md

 ```

 ## Checking Your Node
-Once you have your node container up and running, you can check on how things are working by running a bash session in your running container:
+Once you have your node container up and running, you can check on how things are working by running a terminal session in your running container:
 ```
-docker exec -it validator_node bin/bash
+docker exec -it validator_node bin/ash
 ```
-From this bash session, you can check your sync status block, create/edit your validator, and more!
+From this terminal session, you can check your sync status block, create/edit your validator, and more!

 # <a name="MaintenanceAndUpdating">Maintenance and Updating</a>
 ## Updating Your Node